FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 > [!CAUTION]
 >
 > Firebase currently doesn't have a way to set a hard limit on costs, so you need to be vigilant about monitoring your usage and costs, and how you build features to make sure of Firebase services.
 Ultimately, you are responsible for the costs incurred by your use of services like Firebase.
->
-> We cover some strategies for managing costs in the patterns example app (coming soon).